What is a trial balance? It is an accounting report that lists all the nominal accounts in two columns showing debit or credit balances.

 - Report header: Company Name and date

-- Columns: Ledger account codes if used and names, credit and debit.
+- Columns: Ledger account codes if used and account names, credits and debits amount

 Trial Balance Example

 Below is an example downloaded from Quickbooks into Excel.
 The figures include all the balances from both the balance sheet and Profit and Loss account.
-When all the figures are totalled at the bottom of the report, the credits and debits will balance.
+The totals of debits and credits are the same and, therefore, it balances.

 Return from what is a trial balance to Accounting basics page.